skhanal5/mpc/README.md

 ## To Do

 * Picking optimal algorithm and data source
-* Increaing accuracy of outputted content
+* Increasing accuracy of outputted content
-* Support additional social media platforms
+* Supporting additional social media platforms
-* Add parameterization for the type of content (genre, creator, etc.)
+* Adding parameterization for the type of content (genre, creator, etc.)
 * Automating input to output process